 Each City had its own technology point person who used the Movatic program administration app.
 The app communicates if the bicycles are online and accounted for, and is a platform for communicating with users.
 Because the busier stations’ bicycles are used more frequently, they display more wear-and-tear.
 Program administrators use the mobile app to track rental data to rotate bicycles to ensure the fleets are consistent and no station looks rundown from overuse.

 Program leaders developed maintenance contracts with local bicycle shops that require a quarterly maintenance checklist.
-Additional day-to-day and seasonal maintenance falls under the responsibility of the Cities’ Streets Departments and Parks Departments.
+Additional day-to-day and seasonal maintenance fall under the responsibility of the Cities’ Streets Departments and Parks Departments.
 General expenses currently include bicycle maintenance fees: $50 per hour for general maintenance, $25 per bi-weekly inspection, $30 per semi-season inspection, occurring twice per season, and $60 per annual inspection per bicycle.
 In lieu of payment, the bicycle shops have the option to receive marketing and advertising opportunities throughout the community valued at $3,000.
-The River Cities Bike Share Program budgeted $4,000 for annual maintenance.
+The River Cities Bike Share program budgeted $4,000 for annual maintenance.

-Ongoing Program maintenance also includes managing capital investments, rental revenue and assets, software license renewal and expanding inventory.
+Ongoing program maintenance also includes managing capital investments, rental revenue and assets, software license renewal and expanding inventory.

 The Cities installed docking stations, which are comprised of poured concrete, bicycle racks, shelters and advertising.
 The Cities chose locations adjacent to parking lots to increase visibility and accessibility.
 Each station has consistent branding and design and includes maps, rental instructions, and website and contact information.
 The shelters are covered to increase the life of the fleet by protecting them from the elements.

 The Cities of Aurora and Lawrenceburg assembled the bicycles alongside Dynamic Bicycles representatives.
 Once the Cities installed the stations and assembled the bicycles, the Cities conducted test runs to ensure the components functioned properly.
-The test runs served a secondary function – training Program staff to use the system.
+The test runs served a secondary function – training program staff to use the system.
 After the test runs, the Cities hosted a soft opening by displaying the branding and information about the bike share launch.
-Next, the Cities hosted a ribbon cutting ceremony at each station and launched the Program.
+Next, the Cities hosted a ribbon-cutting ceremony at each station and launched the program.

 To rent a bicycle, individuals download the free Movatic mobile app, in which they enter their credit card information.
 Each rental costs $3 for the first hour and $2 for each additional hour.
-Any revenue generated goes back into the Program through the donation fund jointly controlled by both municipalities.
-The donation fund is used to sustain the ongoing financial needs of the Program.
+Any revenue generated goes back into the program through the donation fund jointly controlled by both municipalities.
+The donation fund is used to sustain the ongoing financial needs of the program.

-From the moment the City of Aurora city manager made the request to start a bike share until the Program’s launch spanned approximately two years.
+From the moment the City of Aurora city manager made the request to start a bike share until the program’s launch spanned approximately two years.